euler-xyz/median-oracle/README.md

 ### Precision

 The median oracle trades off price precision for gas efficiency.
 In real-world AMM usage, price movements are often relatively small.
 This may be due to small swaps or perhaps larger swaps that are arbitraged back in the same block to nearly the original price.
 With our oracle, price movements that don't change the quantised tick do not result in an oracle update.
-This reduces the work needed during read because there are fewer slots to scan (see the above simulation of USDC/DAI for a stark example of this).
+This reduces the work needed during reads because there are fewer slots to scan (see the above simulation of USDC/DAI for a stark example of this).
 Note that Uniswap3 does this as well, but at 0.01% granularity instead of 0.3%.
 Most Chainlink oracles effectively have a price granularity of 1%.

 The price error introduced by quantisation can be observed by zooming in on a section of our simulation's graphs where there are no trades for the duration of the window.
 In this case, both the TWAP and the median will settle down to a "steady state" which can be compared against the (unchanging) current price: